 On May 8, 2018, the President of the U.S. (the President) announced his decision to cease the United States' participation in the Joint Comprehensive Plan of Action (JCPOA), and to begin re-imposing, following a wind-down period, the U.S. nuclear-related sanctions that were lifted to effectuate the JCPOA sanctions relief.
 In conjunction with this announcement, the President issued a National Security Presidential Memorandum (NSPM) directing the Secretary of State and the Secretary of the Treasury to prepare immediately for the re-imposition of all of the U.S. sanctions lifted or waived in connection with the JCPOA, to be accomplished as expeditiously as possible and in no case later than 180 days from the date of the NSPM.
-Hellenic Petroleum S.A. is closely monitoring developments, following the US administration decision on JCPOA and will assess its position accordingly.
-Implementation of the cooperation-agreement, according to the Heads of Terms signed between Hellenic Petroleum and NIOC on 22 January
+Hellenic Petroleum S.A. is closely monitoring developments, following the US administration decision on JCPOA and have assessed its position accordingly (Note 3).

-INTERIM CONDENSED FINANCIAL STATEMENTS FOR THE SIX-MONTH PERIOD ENDED 30 JUNE 2018 (All amounts in Euro thousands unless otherwise stated)
+INTERIM CONDENSED FINANCIAL STATEMENTS FOR THE NINE-MONTH PERIOD ENDED 30 SEPTEMBER 2018